Are You Being Bullied or Harassed in the Workplace?

-If you are contemplating this option then you should explore the possibility of your employer agreeing to pay you off with an exit package to leave under a settlement agreement (formerly called a compromise agreement).
+If you are contemplating this option then you should explore the possibility of your employer agreeing to pay you off with an exit package to leave under a settlement agreement.
 This will avoid the time and stress of internal complaints procedures and the time and cost of legal action whilst tiding yourself over between jobs.

-As bullying and harassment is in and of itself not strictly illegal (as mentioned above you can only pursue legal action in certain circumstances: for discrimination, personal injury etc.) it may not always be straightforward to negotiate a decent settlement agreement for bullying and harassment.
+As bullying and harassment is in itself not strictly illegal (as mentioned above you can only pursue legal action in certain circumstances: for discrimination, personal injury etc.) it may not always be straightforward to negotiate a decent settlement agreement for bullying and harassment.

 How Monaco Solicitors can help you